High Pavement Chapel

 High Pavement Chapel is a redundant church building in Nottingham, Nottinghamshire, England.
 It is now the Pitcher and Piano public house and is Grade II listed.
 It was built as, and for most of its existence operated as, a Unitarian place of worship.

 History

-By August 1662, under the Act of Uniformity, two Nottingham ministers, John Whitlock and William Reynolds, had been deprived of their living at St Mary's Church, Nottingham and a third, John Barret, of his at St Peter's; the three men left town to comply with the Five Mile Act 1665.
+By August 1662, under the Act of Uniformity, two Nottingham ministers, John Whitlock and William Reynolds, had been deprived of their living at St Mary's Church, Nottingham.
+A third minister, John Barret, similarly lost his living at St Peter's.
+All three men left town to comply with the Five Mile Act 1665.
 However, they continued to preach in the area, including houses in Nottingham's Bridlesmith Gate and Middle Pavement.
 This led to the foundation of a permanent chapel in High Pavement in 1690.